MetPX/sarracenia/doc/Admin.rst

 filled the disk and stopped all transfers.
 In large scale transfers, there is always a trade off between the practicality of keeping the data around forever, and the need for performance, which requires us to prune directory trees regularly.
-File system performance is optimal with reasonably sized trees, and when the trees get to large, the 'find' process to traverse it, can become too onerous.
+File system performance is optimal with reasonably sized trees, and when the trees get too large, the 'find' process to traverse it, can become too onerous.

 One can more easily maintain smaller directory trees by having them roll over regularly.
-If you have enough disk space to last one or more days, then a single logical cron job that would operate on the daily trees without incurring the penalty of a find, is a good approach.
+If you have enough disk space to last one or more days, then a single logical cron job that would operate on the daily trees without incurring the penalty of a find is a good approach.

 Replace the contents above with::

   34 4 * * * root find /var/www/html -mindepth 1 -maxdepth 1  -type d -regex '/var/www/html/[0-9][0-9][0-9][0-9][0-9][0-9][0-9][0-9]' -mtime +1 | xargs rm -rf

-where the +1 can be replaced by the number of days to retain. ( would have preferred to use [0-9]{8}, but it would appear that find's regex syntax does not include repetitions. )
+where the +1 can be replaced by the number of days to retain. ( Would have preferred to use [0-9]{8}, but it would appear that find's regex syntax does not include repetitions. )

 Note that the logs will clean up themselves, by default after 5 days they will be discarded.